oakes/play-clj.net/README.md

   (fn [screen entities]
     (update! screen
              :renderer (stage)
-             ; Creates a networking client that subscribes to the :test topic.
+             ; Creates a networking client that subscribes to the :hello-world-test topic.
              ; No addresses are specified, so it will use localhost.
              :network (client screen [:hello-world-test]))
     (label "Hello world!" (color :white)))